 “We’ll have a lot of times where they watch it with their notebook and we give them four or five things to find in the clip or this session of the game,” Rodgers said.
 “It’s a little treasure hunt for these nuggets that they need to have.

-Have some fun with the video!
+Don't be afraid to have some fun with video!
 A happy player is much more likely to be confident and engaged in practice.

-If your team scored a big victory in the last game, show them their top moments over again.
-Allow them to watch their successes and get in a good mood.
+If your team scored a big victory in the last game, show off their top moments.
+Give them a chance to watch their successes and get in a good mood.
 The more upbeat they are, the better their performance is likely to be.

-This process doesn’t any more work on your plate - let us make the highlight for you.
-Just tag your game or send it in to Assist and your work is done.
+This process doesn’t add any work to your plate—we'll make the highlight for you.
+Just tag your game and your work is done.
 Now your players hit the hardwood with confidence, the right mentality and a touch of swagger.